What is a notified body?

 A ‘notified body’ is a conformity assessment body designated in accordance with the applicable legislation, who performs third-party assessment activities to certify products before being placed on the market.

 Notified bodies must operate in a consistent, fair, non-discriminatory, transparent, competent, independent, and impartial manner.
-To ensure this, notified bodies competence is assessed by a National Accreditation Body and awarded accreditation against the applicable regulation and harmonised standards such as EN ISO/IEC 17021 – Certification of management systems and EN ISO/IEC 17065 – Product certification
+To ensure this, notified bodies competence is assessed by a National Accreditation Body and awarded accreditation against the applicable regulation and harmonised standards such as EN ISO/IEC 17021 – Certification of management systems and EN ISO/IEC 17065 – Product certification.

 Within the European Union (EU), notified bodies assessing against the EU 2017/745 MDR and 2017/746 IVDR are designated by European Economic Area (EEA) countries, as well as by other countries with specific agreements with the EU e.g., Switzerland or Turkey.
-Whereas, within the UK the Secretary of State, acting through the Medicines and Healthcare products Regulatory Agency (MHRA), is the designating and competent authority for notified bodies assessing against the UK MDR 2002.
+Whereas, within the UK the Secretary of State, acting through the Medicines and Healthcare products Regulatory Agency (MHRA), is the designating and competent authority for approved bodies assessing against the UK MDR 2002.

 What is the role of a notified body?